 I'm just a humble grad student tilling my Galois fields.

-I am a grad student in the BUSec group working with Sharon Goldberg and Ran Canetti.
+I am a grad student in the BUSec group working with Sharon Goldberg, Ran Canetti, and Leo Reyzin.
 My interests include cryptography and multi-party computation, and how best to utilize these in network security.
 Before I went to Boston University, I majored in computer science and mathematics at Harvey Mudd College.
 When not working on crypto or netsec research, I can usually be found playing Dungeons & Dragons, or playing Overwatch.

 Proactively-secure Accumulo with Cryptographic Enforcement